California Eviction and Tenant Rights Attorneys

-Evictions, especially in Los Angeles where affordable housing is nearly extinct, seem to be on the rise despite evidence showing that the City of Los Angeles’ eviction rate of .58% is 1.76% under the national average.
+Evictions, especially in Los Angeles where affordable housing is scarce, seem to be on the rise despite evidence showing Los Angeles’ eviction rate of .58% is 1.76% under the national average.
 See, Eviction Lab Data and Comparison for Los Angeles and Los Angeles County; First Ever Evictions Database Shows: ‘We’re In the Middle of a Housing Crisis’ NPR’s Fresh Air, April 12, 2018.

-Understanding that your home is the most sacred place, we fight housing cases as if your life depends on it.
-Before doing criminal and cannabis law, Managing Partner Benjamin S. Reccius was first a law clerk for the Housing Litigation Unit of the Legal Aid Foundation of Los Angeles (LAFLA).
-During his two years at LAFLA, Benjamin directly represented clients at Section 8 administrative hearings and worked with senior staff attorneys to help obtain a 1.5 million dollar settlement for the indigent, ill and wrongfully displaced former tenants of the Huntington Hotel in downtown Los Angeles.
+Understanding that home is the most sacred place, we fight housing cases as if your life depends on it.
+Before doing criminal and cannabis law, Managing and Founding Partner Benjamin Reccius was first a law clerk at the Legal Aid Foundation of Los Angeles’(LAFLA) housing litigation and eviction defense unit.
+During his two years at LAFLA, Mr. Reccius directly represented clients at hearings at the local housing department hearings where Section 8 housing benefits were up for termination.
+Mr. Reccius also helped staff attorneys litigate complex civil lawsuits against landlords(or “slumlords”) including a 1.5 million dollar settlement for the indigent, ill and wrongfully displaced former tenants of the Huntington Hotel in downtown Los Angeles.

 Damages for unauthorized landlord entry

 Landlord bad faith, wrongful eviction to displace tenant(especially in rent controlled cities)

 Enforcement of tenants rights under local rent stabilization ordinances and other municipal codes.